nordnet/cordova-hot-code-push/README.md

 #### Application config

-Application config holds information about current release of the web project.
+Application config holds information about the current release of the web project.

 Simplest example is:
 ```json
 {
   "content_url": "https://5027caf9.ngrok.com",
   "release": "2015.09.01-13.30.35"
 }
 ```

-Application config should be placed in your `www` folder as `chcp.json` file.
+It should be placed in your `www` folder as `chcp.json` file.
 It is packed with the application and describes version of the project that is installed on the device from the store.

+In the case of the local development this file is created automatically by the `cordova-hcp` utility.

 ##### content_url
 URL on the server, where all your project files are located.
 Plugin will use it as a base url to download content manifest and all updated files.